hannibunny/mlbook/ml/rl/reinforcement.md

 The task of estimating a value function is also called the **prediction problem**, since the value of a state or a state-action-pair is predicted.
 The task of finding a good policy from the previously predicted values is called **control problem**, since the policy defines the control of the agents actions.

 How can the state-value function $v_{\pi}$ or the action-value function $q_{\pi}$ be estimated?
 One simple approach, the *Monte Carlo* method, is to let an agent follow policy $\pi$.
-When it passes state $s$, the future return, gained by the agent is determined.
+When it passes state $s$, the future return, gained by the agent is determined (this future return is known only at the end of the episode).
 This is done for many times and in the end all these returns, which have been gathered whenever the agent passed state $s$ are averaged.
 In the same way, the action-value function $q_{\pi}$ can be estimated.
 In both cases the estimate approximates the true functions if the number of times, each state is visited, is large enough.
 However, in practise this Monte Carlo approach is not feasible, if the state-space, i.e. the number of different states, is large.
 In this case the functions can be approximated e.g. by regression.
 This is actually done in Deep Reinforcement Learning, where Deep Learning algorithms for regression are applied to learn good state-value- or action-value-functions from relatively few examples, gathered by the RL agent.

 ### Bellmann Optimality Equations